Post-migration guide and FAQ

 Step-by-Step Instructions

-2. Locate your user account and remove (toggle OFF) the Admin role.
+3. Locate the account for User-2 and remove (toggle OFF) the Admin role.

-4. Re-add the Admin role: toggle the Admin role back ON (or add it again).
+5. Re-add the Admin role: toggle the Admin role for User-2 back ON (or add it again).

 💡 Why is this necessary?
 Disabling and re-enabling the Admin role forces the system to trigger the background provisioner, which automatically grants and synchronizes your Domain Admin permissions within Keystone.